NicolasPetton/Indium/sphinx-doc/setup.rst

     ]
   }

-Custom script path overrides can be set with ``scriptPathOverrides``.
+Custom script path overrides can be set with ``scriptPathRegexpOverrides``.
 See :ref:`scriptpaths` for more information on script paths and debugging.

 Custom sourcemap path overrides can be set with ``sourceMapPathOverrides``.
 See